dojo/docs/dojo/attr.rst

 Setting styles
 --------------

-The following example will set the "style" attribute of the given dom node. dojo.attr() takes a hash as it's argument just like `dojo.style <dojo/style>`_
+The following example will set the "style" attribute of the given dom node.
+When you set "style" with `dojo.attr()` it delegates the work to `dojo.style() <dojo/style`_.

 .. cv-compound::